Typhoon Faxai: Impact

 In Tokyo, beach homes had their windows and doors blown out by the storm.
 Two transmission towers were destroyed which left 100,000 homes and businesses without signal.
 A blackout across Japan left a Sony Corp, factory to shut down.
 The blackout stretched across the city of Tokyo with the Tokyo Electric Power Company saying that 730,000 households were without power.

 Winds caused damage across the area of Honshu damaging homes, knocking out power and uprooting trees.
 It was recorded that between 3 and 8 inches of rain fell in southeastern Honshu causing minor flooding in the area.
 It was said that a landslide could be triggered by Faxai, but no landslide had been reported.
 Faxai was linked to three deaths and a dozen injuries in Japan alone, with more than 850,000 customers without power.
 Fires were reported at a solar power plant after Faxai and across the Chiba Prefecture farmlands being flooded due to heavy rain across Japan.
 People were toppled by large wind gusts during the storm with the eyewall passing over Japan damaging many areas.
 A woman was killed when she was toppled by a wind gust.
 Transportation systems were closed when Faxai blasted the area.

 Faxai was recorded as one of the most powerful typhoons to impact Tokyo, with 134 mph winds being recorded in Tokyo.
 The Tokyo Bay grew by a few inches because of the heavy rainfall total that Faxai dropped.
 Metal signs were torn off of buildings, trucks were knocked down or overturned, a gas station was destroyed and a glass case was also destroyed leaving broken glass scattered through streets.
 Television footage showed a huge roof collapsing at a petrol station in Tateyama.

 Aftermath and retirement

-Due to the severe impact in Japan, the name Faxai was retired during the 52nd annual session of the ESCAP/WMO Typhoon Committee in February 2020.
+Due to the severe impact in Japan, the name Faxai was retired during the 52nd annual session of the ESCAP/WMO Typhoon Committee in February 2020 and will never be used again as a typhoon name.
 In February 2021, the Typhoon Committee subsequently chose Nongfa as its replacement name.